 Your Best Bet

 Your best bet is to stay aware of your surroundings as you drive.
 The more aware of your surroundings, the better off you’ll be.
-Watch what other drivers are doing far ahead of you, and you may get clues as to what to expect.
-Follow these tips, and you’ll save some of that hard earned money for gas and fun road trips.
+Watch what other drivers are doing far ahead of you, and you may get clues about what to expect.
+Follow these tips, and you’ll save some of that hard-earned money for gas and fun road trips.

 Photo: Motorcycle Police Officer at intersection – NHTSA